An Analysis of the Security, Usability, and Automation Capabilities of Password Update Processes on Top-Ranked Websites: Results

 \subsection{User Experience and Interfaces}

-Below, we illustrate the user experiences of logging in, navigating to the password change form, and interacting with the form.
-Those three aspects substantially impact the likelihood of successfully updating a password.
+Below, we illustrate the user experiences of logging in, navigating to the password update form, and interacting with the form.
+Those three aspects substantially impact the likelihood of successfully updating a password.\\

-\paragraph{Login \& Initialization (ID1-3,5)} We could sign in on many websites by entering our email address and password.
+\textbf{Login \& Initialization (ID1--3,5).} We could sign in on many websites by entering our email address and password.
 No further interaction was required.

-All but two of the websites that offered a \gls{pwr} process, directly provided a ``Forgot Password'' link on their login form.
-On some websites, we triggered \gls{rba}~\cite{wiefling-19-rba-in-the-wild} or other means of credential stuffing or bot protection~\cite{hunt-17-credential-stuffing}, which required additional user interactions, e.g., entering a code or solving a \gls{captcha}.
-As inherent with \gls{rba}, we encountered it in a non-deterministic way.
+All but two of the websites that offered a \gls{pwr} process directly provided a ``Forgot Password'' link on their login form.
+On some websites, we triggered RBA~\cite{wiefling-19-rba-in-the-wild} (email: 19, 20\%, ID1; CAPTCHAs: 7, 7\%, ID2; SMS: 2, 2\%, ID3) or other means of credential stuffing or bot protection~\cite{hunt-17-credential-stuffing}, which required additional user interactions, e.g., entering a code or solving a CAPTCHA.
+As is inherent with RBA, we encountered it in a non-deterministic way.
 In such cases, we often had to provide a verification code received via email, SMS, or both.
 Most websites allowed us to copy and paste the code.
 However, we also had to manually type the code on some websites.
-This was necessary because the website would drop parts of the code or put the complete code into a single-digit text field, impacting user experience. \begin{sloppypar} Several websites implemented \glspl{captcha}, including Google's re\gls{captcha}~v3, which required users to complete tasks like image selection, text transcription, mathematical calculations, and element manipulation.
-Audio-based variants challenged users to identify clips containing birdsong from multiple audio samples.
-A particularly notable implementation involved dice-based challenges where users matched target numbers to images showing five dice.
+This was necessary because the website would sometimes drop parts of the code or put the complete code into a single-digit text field, which impacted the user experience.
+Several websites implemented CAPTCHAs, including Google's reCAPTCHA~v3, which required users to complete tasks like image selection and text transcription.
+Audio-based variants challenged users to identify clips containing birdsong from multiple samples.
+A notable implementation involved dice-based challenges in which users matched target numbers to images of five dice.
 The correct selection required calculating the sum of visible dice faces, with multiple iterations per session.
-These complex \gls{captcha} implementations risked user frustration due to their time-consuming nature.
-While \glspl{captcha} occasionally appeared during password changes or resets, security questions remained uncommon in our observations. \end{sloppypar}
+These complex implementations risked user frustration due to their time-consuming nature.
+While CAPTCHAs occasionally appeared during password changes or resets (\gls{pwc}: 5, 5\%; \gls{pwr}: 16, 15\%; ID16), security questions remained uncommon.\\